Autobike/Autobike_old_maj2023/docs/manual.md

 The [manual](https://content.u-blox.com/sites/default/files/ZED-F9P_IntegrationManual_UBX-18010802.pdf) may also be of some help when looking for config options.

-The configuration saved by selecting File > Save..., and to load a configuration you select File > Open.
-Files containing the configuration of each bike can be found under the [`config`](../config/) directory.
+Files saved using File > Save... (those should include the config parameters used on the u-blox boards) for each bike can be found under the [`config`](../config/) directory.

 ## RUT955